|Spring Semester IV 2019 – Barcelona, Spain||$12,395||Arrive Jan. 4, 2019 – Depart March 31, 2019||BSS4B|

 Participation in volunteer opportunities in Barcelona is an excellent way to immerse yourself in your host country’s way of life while helping those in need.
 In effect, this will add another dimension to the study abroad experience through daily exposure and interactions, resulting in a greater understanding of the language, culture, and community of the host country.

 If you’re interested in volunteering, simply ask your Barcelona ASA Site Director for details after you arrive.
 Please note that these volunteer opportunities are not for credit.
+This is a great way to practice your Spanish, as the people involved with these organizations normally do not speak English.

 The following are the volunteer opportunities in which students can participate: